Lawson Nature Reserve © Sheila Fleming

 Stewardship

-The Ingersoll District Nature Club is the official steward of the reserve.
-Ontario Nature, in partnership with IDNC, has continued Dr. Lawson’s conservation vision of ensuring natural spaces like Lawson Nature Reserve are preserved for generations to come.
+The Ingersoll District Nature Club is the official steward of the nature reserve.
+Ontario Nature, in collaboration with the nature club, has continued Dr. Lawson’s conservation legacy by working to protect natural spaces like Lawson Nature Reserve, ensuring they are preserved for generations to come.
+They are integral in maintaining trails and protecting the natural heritage of the property.

 Directions